mdlban010/numberrangesummarizer/README.md

 Tests can be run directly in VS Code, no Maven/Gradle required.

-The implementation is designed to handle messy user input gracefully while producing a clean summarized output.
+The implementation is designed to handle messy user input gracefully while producing a clean summarized output."Assessment submission branch"